WaveHoltz: Iterative Solution of the Helmholtz Equation via the Wave Equation

+\reva{To improve the rate of convergence close to resonance we leverage a tunable filter as mentioned in Section \ref{sec:time_dep_fil}.
+To obtain this filter, we consider the filter transfer function \eqref{filter_case2} and truncate the $\sin$ expansion of the time-dependent shift $\alpha(t)$ to $12$ terms such that $a_n = 0$ for $n >11$.
+In this example we take the usual choice of $a_0 = -1/4$ for the constant term in the filter transfer function \eqref{filter_case2} which, as discussed in Section \ref{sec:time_dep_fil}, requires $a_1 = 0$.
+We then perform a minimization over a discrete set of $3000$ equispaced points $r_j \in [0,16\pi]$ of the empirically constructed functional

-To improve the rate of convergence close to resonance, we consider a tunable filter as mentioned in Section \ref{sec:time_dep_fil}.
-To obtain this filter, we consider a time dependent shift with $12$ terms and perform a minimization of the empirically constructed functional
+via $100$ steepest descent iterations.
+The first term in the functional \eqref{eqn:costFunctional} minimizes the second derivative at the peak $\omega = 4.1\pi$, while the second weakly enforces that $|\beta(r)| \le 1$ for all $r > 0$ to ensure convergence of the fixed point iteration. } {To improve the rate of convergence close to resonance, we consider a tunable filter as mentioned in Section \ref{sec:time_dep_fil}.
+To obtain this filter, we consider a time dependent shift with $12$ terms and perform a minimization of the empirically constructed functional} \reva{}{